TylerB24890/wp-theme-generator/docs/README.md

 Building custom WordPress themes can be redundant and annoyingly repetitive.
 The [Elexicon](http://elexicon.com) Theme Generator aims to eliminate the annoying stuff we repeat every time we develop a new theme.
 Follow the installation instructions to get started.

+Want to see the generated theme code?
+[View the repo](https://github.com/TylerB24890/elexicon-base).

 ## What's New
 * [Bootstrap v4.1.0](https://getbootstrap.com) integration
 * [Webpack.js](https://webpack.js.org/) and [Grunt.js](https://gruntjs.com/) integration